algas/npm-to-yarn-slide/slide.md

 --

-## Installing packages with yarn commands
+## 3.Installing packages with yarn commands

 ```
 yarn add new_package